 Beginning, intermediate, and advanced courses provide instruction in listening, reading, speaking, structure, and writing.
 Academic advising and orientation to Arizona and the United States are integral parts of the program.

 Program-wide social activities each cycle include a field trip, a picnic, a cultural activity, visits to museums, historical sites, or musical presentations.
+Campus housing and American Homestays are available.

-Advanced level students may be permitted to enroll concurrently in up to two ASU credit classes with the approval of the director.
+Advanced-level students may be permitted to enroll concurrently in up to two ASU credit classes with the approval of the director.
 Several special classes are offered through the AECP.
-Classes in conversation, speech improvement, and the Test of English as a Foreign Language (TOEFL) are offered during alternate terms.
+Classes in conversation, speech improvement, and the Test of English as a Foreign Language are offered during alternate terms.